mesosphere/konvoy-training/README.md

 ## 11. Upgrade a Konvoy cluster

-Update the `~/.aws/credentials` file with the new information provided by your instructor.

 Edit the `cluster.yaml` file to change the Kubernetes version from `1.15.2` to `1.15.3` in the 2 corresponding fields:
 ```
 ...